-Writing a cold email to a person that you’ve never had contact with before might seem easy.
+Reaching out to a person you’ve never had contact with before is challenging.

 If you want to get them to open your email, your subject line has to be enticing and intriguing enough.